Mobile Testing using iOS¶

 button, Rapise will ask you to choose the Scripting Language:

-Now you need to modify the profile so that it correctly matches the type of device you are testing and also so that it correctly points to the Appium server that you are using to host the mobile devices.
-Click ...
+Now you need to modify the profile so that it matches the type of device you are testing and points to the Appium server used to host the mobile devices.
+Click the ...

-button in the top right corner of Rapise window
+button in the top right corner of the Rapise window:

-The example screeenshot above is for an iPhone X simulator running iOS 11.4.
-For any iOS device (real or simulated) you will need to provide the following:
+The example screenshot above is for an iPhone X simulator running iOS 11.4.
+For any iOS device (real or simulated), you will need to provide the following details:

 - Uri - this is the URL to your Appium server.
 We shall discuss this shortly.

-- app - this needs to be the path (on the Mac running Appium) to the Application being tested on the device (e.g.
+- app - this must be the path (on the Mac running Appium) to the application being tested on the device (e.g.,

 /Users/user.name/Library/Developer/Xcode/DerivedData/AUTiOS-gvdyymxgyzrfgqdfvfylapawjoyd/Build/Products/Debug-iphonesimulator/AUTiOS.app

-) - deviceName - this needs to match the name of the device being connected.
+) - deviceName - this must match the name of the device being connected.

-- platformName - this needs to be set to iOS.
+- platformName - this must be set to iOS.

-- platformVersion - this needs to be set to the correct version of iOS that the device is running.
+- platformVersion - this must be set to the iOS version running on the device.

 In addition, for physical devices only, you need to specify: